dubdia/mavs-rc/README.md

 ### Data Privacy
 - SSH Credentials: To ensure security, SSH credentials are never logged.
-- SSH Traffic: For detailed debugging, SSH traffic can optionally be logged when the log level is set to _debug_.
+- SSH Traffic: For detailed information, SSH traffic can optionally be logged when the log level is set to _verbose_.

 ### Customizing Log Levels
 You’re able to adjust the verbosity of the logs through the application's configuration:
-- Configuration File: Modify the log level in the configuration file located at: _%APPDATA%\mavs-rc\config.json_
+- Configuration File: Modify the log level in the configuration file located at: _%APPDATA%\mavs-rc\rc.config.json_
-- The supported log levels are: _error_, _warn_, _info_, _debug_
+- The supported log levels are: _error_, _warn_, _info_, _verbose_

 - Default Level: The preset log level is _info_.